OctopusDeploy/docs/src/pages/docs/getting-started/reference-architectures/eks-reference-architecture.md

 The typical workflow is this:

 1. Using the `_ Deploy EKS Octopub Stack` orchestration project, the current state of the `Development` environment is promoted to the `Feature Branch` environment.
-The namespace hosting the feature branch is prompted for during release creation.
+The namespace hosting the feature branch is prompted for, just before the release is deployed.
 This effectively recreates the `Development` environment in a new namespace.
 2. The feature branch build of the individual microservice being tested is then manually deployed using the `Feature Branch` channel.
 3. The end result is a copy of the mainline applications deployed to a feature branch namespace with a single feature branch build of the microservice being tested.
 This allows the feature branch microservice to be tested in isolation with a complete microservice stack.